speedcubingspain/speedcubingspain.org/README.md

 The website manages its JavaScript dependencies via Yarn, so you have to install them via `bin/yarn` as well.

 Before launching the website, you must create and initialize the database.
-Locally, the configuration is available in `config/database.yml`, and the website expects to be able to use the user `speedcubingmadrid` with the password `fas`.
+Locally, the configuration is available in `config/database.yml`, and the website expects to be able to use the user `speedcubingspain` with the password `fas`.
 It must be created in PostgreSQL and given the rights to create databases.

 Once done, the database is initialized via `bin/rails db:setup`.
 You would also need to run `bin/rake db:reset` to set up test database and then `bin/rake assets:precompile` to compile some assets needed for tests to run.